ChasynPollard/Pixilate/README.md

 ## How This Works

 Run Pixilate.java and use file to import an image and use the slider and pixilate button to pixilate your image.

-The numbers are percentages on how much you want to pixilate the image.
+## TODO

+1. make this run more efficiently
+3. fix scaleing of images so it doesn't stretch
+2. make GUI prettier